Qian Xuesen: Career in China

+In 1980, Qian proposed research into noetic science.
+Qian envisioned it as a discipline which would cover all topics required to develop an understanding of how to formalize human thinking for digital computers and computational systems, drawing together neuropsychology, linguistics, philology, logic, and the development of algorithms.

+During the Anti-Spiritual Pollution Campaign, Qian was among those who criticized the science fiction genre, contending that it promoted irrational and unscientific thinking.

 From the 1980s onward, Qian had advocated the scientific investigation of traditional Chinese medicine, qigong, and the pseudoscientific concept of "special human body functions".
 He particularly encouraged scientists to accumulate observational data on qigong so that "future scientific theories could be established".

 In Qian's view, China should take a retaliatory nuclear posture as a form of deterrence.
 He stated in 1986, "We must have a certain number, or what is called a minimum nuclear counterattack capability.
-Of course, these strategic weapons cannot be eliminated by an adversery, their ability to survive must be high, their reaction must be quick, their penetration capability must be strong."
+Of course, these strategic weapons cannot be eliminated by an adversary, their ability to survive must be high, their reaction must be quick, their penetration capability must be strong."

 As vice chairman for the Science and Technology Committee of the Commission for Science, Technology, and Industry (COSTIND) in 1989, Qian contended that Western reports predicting a post-nuclear weapon era following the end of the Cold War were "deceiving people, they are all false."
 Qian stated, "Even if nuclear weapons were useless, would you ask the United States and the Soviets if it is ok to destroy all of their nuclear weapons?
 It is not at all the case that nuclear weapons are now useless, their utility is now in deterrence."
 In a 1992 COSTIND speech, he stated regarding China's nuclear deterrence, "[O]f course, we do not need to do this on a large scale, but if you do not have [these weapons], people want to coerce you and bully you."

+After the 1989 Tiananmen Square protests and massacre, he denounced the demonstrators as 'evil elements' and described dissident astrophysicist Fang Lizhi 'the scum of the nation'.